Vector-relation configurations and plabic graphs: Vector-relation configurations

 \begin{proposition} The gauge class of a circuit configuration is uniquely determined by the configurations of points $P_w \in \mathbb{P}(V)$ for $w \in W$. \end{proposition}

 \begin{proof} Suppose two circuit configurations both give rise to the points $P_w$.
 Then the vectors agree up to scale, so we can gauge to get the vectors $v_w$ to agree exactly.
 It remains to show that for each $b \in B$ the relations $R_b$ and $R'_b$ on $\{v_w : w \in N(b)\}$ of the two configurations agree up to scale.
-If not one could find a linear combination of $R_b$ and $R_b'$ with a zero coefficient, violating the circuit condition around $b$. \end{proof}
+If not one could find a linear combination of $R_b$ and $R_b'$ with a zero coefficient and a nonzero coefficient, violating the circuit condition around $b$. \end{proof}

 As usual, we take an affine chart to visualize $\mathbb{P}(V)$ as an affine space of dimension one less than $V$.
-From this point of view, a circuit of size $d$ consists of $d$ points contained in an $d-2$ dimensional plane with each proper subset in general position (e.g. $4$ points on a plane of which no $3$ are collinear).
+From this point of view, a circuit of size $d$ consists of $d$ points contained in a $d-2$ dimensional space with each proper subset in general position (e.g. $4$ points on a plane of which no $3$ are collinear).

-We next describe how local transformations look on the level of the $P_w$.
+We next describe how local transformations look on the level of the points $P_w$.
 For $F$ a face of $G$ and $w_1,b,w_2$ three consecutive vertices on the boundary of $F$, define

 where $\langle \cdot \rangle$ denotes the affine span of a set of points.
-If $b$ has degree $d$ then by the the preceding discussion the right hand side is a transverse intersection inside a $d-2$ space of a line and a $d-3$ space.
+If $b$ has degree $d$ then by the preceding discussion the right hand side is a transverse intersection inside a $d-2$ space of a line and a $d-3$ space.
 So $P(F,w)$ is indeed a point.

-\begin{proposition} If $F$ is a quadrilateral face with vertices $w_1,w_2$ and $b_1,b_2$ then urban renewal at $F$ constructs the point $P(F,b_i)$ at the new white vertex closer to $b_i$ for $i=1,2$. \end{proposition}
+\begin{proposition} Suppose we have a circuit configuration on $G$ consisting of points $P_w$ and that $F$ is a quadrilateral face with vertices $w_1,w_2$ and $b_1,b_2$ each having degree at least $3$.
+If $P(F,b_1) \neq P(F,b_2)$, then \begin{itemize} \item urban renewal of the configuration is defined at $F$, \item the result of urban renewal is a circuit configuration, and \item urban renewal at $F$ constructs the point $P(F,b_i)$ at the new white vertex closer to $b_i$ for $i=1,2$. \end{itemize} \end{proposition}